 Although they’re similar literary terms, satire and parody have distict difference:

-A satire pokes fun at or criticizes an individual, group, or way of thinking.
+Satire is a literary device that pokes fun at or criticizes an individual, group, or way of thinking.
 It’s often political.
 It’s designed to bring to light a broader issue or problem in society.

 A parody pokes fun at a particular literary work, artist, or genre.